-As in any educational setting the needs of the students vary, but a few themes are emerging over time as per staff conversations.
+As in any educational setting, the needs of the students vary, but a few themes are emerging over time as per staff observations and conversations.
 The steady increase in our English Language Learner (ELL) population at the school is leading staff to reflect and re-evaluate on how best to provide curricular experiences in an inclusive and meaningful manner.
-Also, as we move on from the educational impact of the Covid-19 pandemic, there are several academic needs staff identified requiring to be addressed, immediate and long term.
-There is a need to develop stronger critical thinking, problem solving and independent thinking skills amongst our students.
+Staff has identified a need to develop stronger critical thinking, problem solving and independent thinking skills amongst our students.
 These are key components in the curriculum's Core Competencies.
 Coupled with low literacy scores, an increase in reluctant readers and writing remaining a major challenge for many students, literacy connected to critical thinking development will be the focus of staff conversation, collaboration, and professional development over the next few years.

-Encouraging a growth mind set among our students and supporting parents in understanding how we approach such an outcome is also key for the direction we plan to take moving forward.
+Encouraging a growth mindset among our students and supporting parents in understanding how we approach such an outcome is also key for the direction we plan to take moving forward.

-Below are the current overall results of our students' reading levels.
+Below are the current overall results of our students' reading and writing levels.
 We can also look at individual results for even greater clarification.
-This data will help guide our focus next year and identify which learners require the most intervention.
+This data helps guide our focus and identify which learners require the most intervention.